 Biographical Information: Lieutenant Gracie joined the Oro Valley Police Department in 2008, after serving with the Tucson Airport Police Department for two years.
 As an officer, he was assigned to patrol and also fulfilled other ancillary duties within the department such as instructing in firearms, patrol rifle, defensive tactics, force-on-force, and verbal de-escalation.
 Lieutenant Gracie served on the Pima Regional SWAT Team for nearly ten years and functioned as a sniper, team firearms instructor, sniper section sergeant, and sergeant of Tactical Squad Delta.
 In 2017, he was promoted to sergeant, where he served in patrol and in the office of professional standards.
 He was promoted to lieutenant in February 2020 and is currently assigned to the patrol bureau.
 He has an undergraduate degree in Corporate Finance and a Master’s Degree in Education both from the University of Notre Dame.

 Current Assignment: Communications Bureau

 Biographical Information: Michelle started her public safety career in 1989 when she joined the US Army Military Police Corps.
 After her military service, in 1998 Michelle became a member of the Oro Valley Police Department as a police dispatcher.
 Michelle was assigned as a certified training officer in 2000 and a lead dispatcher in 2004.
 In 2012, Michelle earned her NENA Emergency Number Certification and is currently one of only 23 in the state of Arizona who hold this prestigious certification in the field of emergency communications.
-Michelle was promoted to Communications Manager in 2015.
+Michelle was promoted to Emergency Communications Center Manager in 2015.
 Michelle is also a member of the department’s CISM team and serves on several boards and working groups throughout the region.